 Up to 25 items can be shipped to or dropped off at Poets House without advance notice.
 We do not pick up donations.
 Please direct materials to:

-- Amanda Glassman, Librarian and Archivist
+- Amanda Glassman, Managing Librarian & Digital Communications Director

 - Poets House